 The RBI’s recent announcement regarding RBI EMI Moratorium among the deadly Pandemic spread out and the lockdown is a much-needed relief.
 The current issues in India might cause liquidity issues adding up to the looming recession.

-Since the implementation of the lockdown in the country most all the businesses except for the emergency services have taken a back seat.
+Since the implementation of the lockdown in the country most businesses except for the emergency services have taken a back seat.
 Most businesses involved with technology have started work from home whilst the large group of the unorganized sector remains work less.
-This indicates low stable income, less money in transaction and high illiquidity in the market.
+This indicates low stable income, less money in transactions, and high illiquidity in the market.

 Banks and other financial entities including Microfinance institutes should now allow their customers to defer their payments that are due for the month’s March, April and May, for their loan installments.
 All types of loans such as home loans, personal loans, car loans, working capital loans, and agriculture loans are covered under the declared moratorium plan.
 Even the credit card dues are eligible for the moratorium clarified by the Central bank.
 The financial institutes are also further instructed to not negatively affect the consumer’s credit score.

-Key Highlights of the Announcement of RBI EMI Moratorium
+What Are The Key Highlights of the Announcement of RBI EMI Moratorium?

-- All commercial banks include regional rural banks, small finance banks, and local area banks, co-operative banks, all-India Financial Institutions, and NBFCs re eligible to extend the moratorium.
+- All commercial banks including regional rural banks, small finance banks, local area banks, co-operative banks, all-India Financial Institutions, and NBFCs re eligible to extend the moratorium.